Responsive Header

 The Problem:

 G2 reviews mentioned "steep learning curve" 47 times in 6 months.
 Average rating: 3.4 stars.
-Sales team reported losing deals to "easier to use" competitors.
+Sales team losing deals to "easier to use" competitors.

 Results: